garethjmsaunders/digital-code-style-guide/css.md

 * the order of CSS declarations;
 * the thought process behind a way of doing things.

-That is to say, there is no need to tell someone that `color: red;` will make something red, but if you're using `overflow: hidden;` to clear floats—as opposed to clipping an element's overflow—this is probably something worth documenting.
+That is to say, there is no need to tell someone that `color: red;` will make something red, but if you're using `overflow: hidden;` to clear floats — as opposed to clipping an element's overflow — this is probably something worth documenting.

 It should go without saying, **keep comments up-to-date when code changes**.